GabeScott/standard-works-vault/General Conference/2000 April - “Thou Shalt Give Heed unto All His Words”.md

 Like King Benjamin, President Grant began by bearing his testimony of God the Father and of our Lord Jesus Christ.
 Then he went on to emphasize some of the great scientific knowledge, inventions, and industrial developments that have harnessed the forces of the universe and been adapted for the comfort and convenience of men.
 He stated:

-“Undoubtedly the greatest miracle of the century is the accomplishment by which the human voice, with the personality of the speaker, may be indefinitely preserved and reproduced with every detail of originality. ...
+“Undoubtedly the greatest miracle of the century is the accomplishment by which the human voice, with the personality of the speaker, may be indefinitely preserved and reproduced with every detail of originality. …

 “Contemplating these accomplishments of the past century, to which but brief reference has been made, we are led to exclaim:

-“Great and marvelous are thy ways, O Lord
+“Great and marvelous are thy ways, O Lord.

 “From eternity to eternity Thou art the same!